Chimney and Fireplace FAQs

 How long should it take for a Chimney Sweep to clean my chimney?

 A good and thorough chimney sweep and inspection will take approximately 45 to 60 minutes per flue for most chimneys.
-The sweep will not only clean the smoke chamber and firebox, but will do a thorough sweep of the flue from bottom to top.
-If someone tells you they can sweep your chimney in a mere 15 minutes for an amazing low price, you need to decide if that is really the type of a sweep you are looking for to insure the safety of your home and family.
-At Chim Chimney our sweep and inspection covers everything from the firebox to the cap.
-We also offer a closed circuit camera scan to view the inside of the flue from bottom to top (flue size and access permitting) to determine if the flue is free of defects and functioning properly.
-This helps insure your family’s safety.
+The sweep will not only clean the smoke chamber and firebox but will do a thorough sweep of the flue from bottom to top.
+If someone tells you they can sweep your chimney in a mere 15 minutes for an amazingly low price, you need to decide if that is really the type of sweep you are looking for to ensure the safety of your home and family.
+At Chim Chimney our sweep and inspection cover everything from the firebox to the cap.
+We also offer a closed-circuit camera scan to view the inside of the flue from bottom to top (flue size and access permitting) to determine if the flue is free of defects and functioning properly.
+This helps ensure your family’s safety.
 Any defects found will be noted and you will be given a full written report and estimate before our technician leaves.

 I have proposals from several chimney sweeps, why are the prices so different?

 In Chimney Sweeping, pretty much like anything else, prices for chimney projects can vary greatly due to many variables.
 Some points to keep in mind as you sort through various proposals and their respective prices:

 - Are the proposals all recommending the same solutions?
 Be sure the proposals are scoping out the same exact job.
 For example, if your chimney is leaking, are you getting a “patch job” which may only delay the inevitable larger rebuild, or is the proposal for a full rebuild?